Download this advocacy guide (updated July 2023; 16 pages; pdf)

 Link to A Guide to the New Mexico State Budget

 Link to the Advocate’s Guide to the New Mexico State Budget

 Advocacy is a form of civic participation – much like voting.
 When you vote, you send a message about which people you want representing you in office.
 Advocacy is taking your vote a step further.
 It’s telling your elected officials what issues you’d like them to act on and how.
 Advocacy can be as quick and easy as sending a brief email, for example.
 Or it can be more involved, encompassing anything from chatting over coffee with your city councilor to meeting with your congressional representative on Capitol Hill.

 While some people like to complain and be cynical about the political world, others are advocating for change, making life better, and bringing hope to their communities.
 If you’re one of the latter, this guide will give you some tools for working with your elected officials so that they work better for you.

 Some Tips for Using This Guide

-Words that appear in boldface are defined in the yellow Technical Terms and Advocacy Etiquette boxes.
+Words that appear in boldface are defined in the blue Technical Terms boxes for easy reference.
+The Advocacy Etiquette boxes contain handy tips.
 All of the acronyms used in this guide are written out below.